-Our 2023 UIB Producer Survey has identified gaps in farm safety and land and water resource management, which present opportunities for education at our producer meetings throughout the year.
+Our UIB Producer Surveys have identified gaps in farm safety and land and water resource management, which present opportunities for education at our producer meetings throughout the year.
+In 2025, we aim to collaborate closely with our producers-organizing meetings and training sessions informed by our survey results to support them in making meaningful improvements to their programs.